At the time you must chose, which one is prevailing?

 Not considering the existence of a plurality of ways in which values are shaped and structured hierarchically in individuals is, I find, one of the main blindnesses making people unable to even understand their differences, not to speak about discussing them with mutual respect.
 This makes life so much harder to live.

-Your values drive you; if you are not aware of their ordering they drive you from the dark.
+Your values drive you; if you are not aware of their thrust, they drive you from the dark.
 You interpret everything - inevitably - in their selective light.
-Bring them to light and examine them, so that you become the rider, not the horse.
-Moral values are supposed to be rational; therefore you do have the means and a right - in your head - to weigh them fairly but freely, to chose your own choices.
+Bring them to awareness and examine their articulation, so that you become the rider, not the horse.
+Moral values are supposed to be rational; therefore you do have the means and a right - in your head - to weigh them fairly but freely, to chose your own justified preferences.